NOMAD: A Natural, Occluded, Multi-scale Aerial Dataset, for Emergency Response Scenarios: Future Work and Conclusions

 \section{Future Work and Conclusions}

-The structure and characteristics of NOMAD offer many opportunities for improvements in aerial human detection, recognition and tracking, especially the following:

-\begin{itemize} \itemsep=-.3em \item Detection under occlusion: NOMAD allows us to explore and understand the limits of detection under occluded views, with future work focusing on improving CV models' performance by exploiting human psychophysical metrics and temporal information under these views. \item Person re-identification: Addressing emergency response scenarios, future work will focus on improving person re-identification through leveraging software architectures that support hybrid onboard/offboard solutions and integrate the human into the loop. \item Real-world deployment: We have found through our own experiences in deploying CV on sUAS that there are major additional challenges and some degradation in results.
+The structure and characteristics of NOMAD offer many opportunities for improvements in aerial human detection, recognition and tracking, especially the following: \begin{itemize} \itemsep=-.3em \item Detection under occlusion: NOMAD allows us to explore and understand the limits of detection under occluded views, with future work focusing on improving CV models' performance by exploiting human psychophysical metrics and temporal information. \item Person re-identification: Addressing emergency response scenarios, future work will focus on improving person re-identification through leveraging software architectures that support hybrid onboard/offboard solutions and integrate the human into the loop. \item Real-world deployment: We have found through our own experiences in deploying CV on sUAS that there are major additional challenges and some degradation in results.
 Using the models trained on NOMAD, we will deploy and evaluate occlusion-ready CV models on physical sUAS. \end{itemize}

 In conclusion, as indicated by the results of our baseline evaluation, occlusion represents a non-trivial challenge that remains to be tackled.
-NOMAD's characteristics of Natural, Occluded, Multi-scale aerial views, provide a new benchmark dataset for tackling this challenge, and can serve as the next step in improving the accuracy of aerial search-and-detection for emergency response.
+NOMAD's characteristics of Natural, Occluded, Multi-scale aerial views, provide a new benchmark dataset for tackling this challenge, and can serve as the next step in improving the accuracy of aerial search and detection for emergency response.